Kamla Persad-Bissessar: Political career

-In 1987 Persad-Bissessar entered politics serving as an alderwoman on the Saint Patrick County Council till 1991.
-She then became an opposition senator from 1994 till 1995.
+In 1987, Persad-Bissessar entered politics serving as an alderwoman on the Saint Patrick County Council until 1991.
+She then became an opposition senator from 1994 until 1995.
 Persad-Bissessar then became a Member of Parliament for the Siparia constituency in 1995 and has been ever since.
 She served as Attorney General in 1995 until Ramesh Maharaj was able to disassociate himself from ongoing cases and again in 2001 after Maharaj left the party.
 When the UNC formed Government on 22 December 2000, she was sworn in as the Minister of Education.

-On 25 April 2006 she received the support of the majority of Opposition MPs for the post of Leader of the Opposition.
+On 25 April 2006, she received the support of the majority of Opposition MPs for the post of Leader of the Opposition.
 The position of Leader of the Opposition was declared vacant by President George Maxwell Richards after Basdeo Panday was convicted of failing to make an accurate declaration to the Integrity Commission concerning a bank account held in London.
 Persad-Bissessar was subsequently appointed Leader of the Opposition on 26 April 2006.

 Political leader

-On 24 January 2010, Kamla Persad-Bissessar was elected political leader of the UNC, emerging victorious over the party's founder and former Prime Minister, Basdeo Panday.
+On 24 January 2010, Kamla Persad-Bissessar was elected political leader of the UNC, emerging victorious over the party's founder and former prime minister, Basdeo Panday.
 She was formally appointed opposition leader on 25 February 2010, having gained the support of a majority of UNC MPs.

-Prime Minister
+Prime minister

-Persad-Bissessar took office as Prime Minister after the victory of the People's Partnership in the general election of 24 May 2010, defeating the previous government of the People's National Movement, which had called an early election.
+Persad-Bissessar took office as prime minister after the victory of the People's Partnership in the general election of 24 May 2010, defeating the previous government of the People's National Movement, which had called an early election.
 Her election campaign has been analysed as a successful attempt to bring together people with different ethnic backgrounds and ideological affiliations under female leadership.
 She was the first female prime minister of Trinidad and Tobago and is also the first female Commonwealth Chairperson-in-Office.
 She was succeeded as Chairperson-in-Office by Julia Gillard with the opening of the 2011 CHOGM on 28 October 2011.

 Leader of the Opposition

-On 21 September 2015, Persad-Bissessar was appointed leader of the opposition by president Anthony Carmona after her party was defeated at the polls, following the 7 September 2015 general elections.
+On 21 September 2015, Persad-Bissessar was appointed leader of the opposition by President Anthony Carmona after her party was defeated at the polls, following the 7 September 2015 general elections.
 The People's National Movement led by Keith Rowley secured 23 out of 41 seats to form the government, while the People's Partnership coalition led by Persad-Bissessar secured 18 out of the 41 seats in the House of Representatives to form the opposition.
 In the 2020 general election, the People's National Movement won re-election and Persad-Bissessar remained the Leader of the Opposition.
 However, the United National Congress did pick up two more seats than previously held.